hsaito/regex-jgs-launcher/README.md

 - Customize executable paths and argument templates with placeholders
 - Automatically applies `-appname "Visual Studio Code"`; the clipboard flags are configurable settings with sensible defaults
 - Commands are only enabled when the respective tool integration is enabled in settings
- - Two RegexBuddy modes: normal (selection as regex) and sample mode (selection as sample text)
+- **RegexBuddy**: Two modes - normal (selection as regex pattern to test/edit) and sample mode (selection as sample text to test against)
+- **RegexMagic**: Uses selection as sample text to generate regex patterns (RegexMagic specializes in creating regex from samples, not editing existing patterns)

 ## Requirements